romsit/hogwarts-quiz/README.md

 Code of Conduct

 This project adopts the Contributor Covenant
  Code of Conduct.
 We expect everyone participating in the project to abide by it.
-Please report unacceptable behavior to the maintainer’s email listed below.
+Please report unacceptable behavior to the maintainer's email listed below.

 License